Qarj/pretty-clipboard/README.md

 # pretty-clipboard

-Pretty print the clipboard to console
+Pretty print JSON like objects found in the clipboard to console.

+Also dumps JSON found within strings recursively.

 ## Installation